sreramk1/transformer-network/README.md

 Instead of having one embedding vector for "Hello", we now have multiple vectors!
 "Hello" at a different position acts like a different embedding vector.

-LSTM and other recursive neural networks don't have this problem.
+LSTM and other recurrent neural networks don't have this problem.
 They deal with the **actual** embeddings instead of encoded embeddings.
 So, you precisely have one embedding vector for the word "hello" for every position!

 ## Let's run through the math to see how embeddings and encodings behave: